ml-electron-project/pcNN_mol/README.md

 PySCF == 2.0.1
 pytorch
 JAX
-(For pytorch and JAX, CUDA version is not necessary.)
+(For pytorch and JAX, CUDA version is not required.)

 ## Usage
 Run dft_pcnn.py and you will be asked to input the place of coodinate file (absolute path), spin number, and charge number.